TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UserTsconfig/Setup.rst

     language-key

 :aspect:`Description`
-    One of the language-keys.
+    One of the language keys.
 For current options see :file:`typo3/sysext/core/Classes/Localization/Locales.php`, for example
     `dk`, `de`, `es` etc.